-Locale Small Town Enrollment 1,757

-Attendance Rate 91.4% Asian 1.3%

-Free/Reduced Meals 78.6% African American 94.4%

-AP Participation 10.6% Latino 0.3%

-White 4.0%

-Source: CCD Public school data 2006-07 school year

-Orangeburg-Wilkinson High School's success in preparing students for college can be attributed to high levels of parental involvement, an emphasis on proficiency in all state standardized content areas, and a school culture that encourages personal responsibility and achievement.

-Orangeburg is a small town with a population of approxi-

-COMPREHENSIVE SCHOOLS: Orangeburg-Wilkinson Senior High School mately 12,500 residents.
+Locale Small Town Enrollment 1,757 Attendance Rate 91.4% Asian 1.3% Free/Reduced Meals 78.6% African American 94.4% AP Participation 10.6% Latino 0.3% White 4.0% Source: CCD Public school data 2006-07 school year Orangeburg-Wilkinson High School's success in preparing students for college can be attributed to high levels of parental involvement, an emphasis on proficiency in all state standardized content areas, and a school culture that encourages personal responsibility and achievement.
+State and Local Context Orangeburg is a small town with a population of approxi- COMPREHENSIVE SCHOOLS: Orangeburg-Wilkinson Senior High School "Our strength comes from our unity and how we work together." - Orangeburg-Wilkinson counselor mately 12,500 residents.
 The town is the county seat for Orangeburg County, which has an African American population of 62 percent.
-11 Average household income in Orangeburg is \$18,777 a year 12 and 21 percent of residents countywide live below the poverty line.
-13 Orangeburg County encompasses three school districts (numbers three, four, and five), which include a total of eight high schools.
+Average household income in Orangeburg is \$18,777 a year and 21 percent of residents countywide live below the poverty line.
+Orangeburg County encompasses three school districts (numbers three, four, and five), which include a total of eight high schools.
 In addition, there are four secondary educational institutions in Orangeburg: Claflin University, South Carolina State University, Southern Methodist College (all four-year) and Orangeburg-Calhoun Technical College (two-year).